-- The preceptor will spend a minimum of one hour per day with the resident discussing patient cases and approaches to identification, prevention, and resolution of drug-related problems, development of therapeutic plans, and development of monitoring plans.
-This will not include time spent with the resident during patient care rounds. - 2.
+- The preceptor will spend at least one hour per day with the resident discussing patient cases and approaches to identification, prevention, and resolution of drug-related problems, development of therapeutic plans, and development of monitoring plans.
+This will not include time spent with the resident during patient care rounds and huddle. - 2.
 The preceptor will spend a minimum of two hours per week with the resident discussing select therapeutic disease states.

-EVALUATIONS
+EVALUATIONS & ASSESSMENTS